Seven key games that put Celtic on path to title

 Celtic 3-2 Rangers - 8 April

-The rest of the season continued in a similar vein to the previous months, with an early-April Old Firm showdown effectively sealing the title.
+The rest of the season continued in a similar vein, with an early-April Old Firm showdown effectively sealing the title.

 In the build-up, Rangers boss Beale conceded that it was Celtic's league to lose.

-Tavernier's pin-point free-kick and his back-post strike drew his side level twice, but Jota's goal sealed all three points for the hosts.
+Tavernier's pinpoint free-kick and his back-post strike drew his side level twice but Jota's goal sealed all three points for the hosts.

 A 12-point gap, 29 goals better off, and only seven games to go.
 A feeling of inevitability solidified.